midrissi/redis-wakanda/README.md

 ## Pipelining

-In order to enable the `pipelining`, the function `pipelining` must be called:
+In order to enable the `pipelining`, the function `pipeline` must be called:

 ```js
     var Redis = require('redis-wakanda');